Daniel-Avila/SPPDjangoTutorial/README.rst

 From now on we are going to be doing the vast majority of our work in the top level superlist directory so lets move functional_tests.py into that directory as well as requirements.txt

+Now we are ready to run Django and see if our functional_tests will pass.
+You are going to need two terminal windows for this.

+on the command line run the following command

+python manage.py runserver

+And then go to a second terminal and run the command

+python functional_tests.py

+It should pass!

+python manage runserver